Technical SEO

 To compete in this environment, your site needs to:

-Be easily crawlable and indexable, with crawl budget focused on pages that matter.
+• Be easily crawlable and indexable, with crawl budget focused on pages that matter

-Present pages with clear, focused purposes that fully satisfy user intent.
+• Present pages with clear, focused purposes that fully satisfy user intent

-Use structured data and entity signals to make your content straightforward for machines to parse and reuse.
+• Use structured data and entity signals to make your content straightforward for machines to parse and reuse

 Do that consistently, and you are not only improving your traditional rankings but also increasing your odds of being chosen as a trusted source when AI systems build their answers.

 Technical SEO in 2025 is no longer just about making a site work.
 It is your semantic translator between human content and machine understanding.
 If you get that translation right, you will be well-positioned for whatever shape search and AI take next.
+You can use our free on-page SEO auditor to check your pages, or request an AI visibility review for a deeper look at how your content is positioned in AI-driven search.

 AI Overviews primarily pull from URLs that Google already trusts, understands, and ranks well.
 That trust is built through strong crawlability, clean rendering, clear page purpose, and properly implemented structured data.
-If Google cannot consistently crawl and interpret your content, it is unlikely to be selected as a source in AI-generated summaries.

 Yes, but they act more like tie-breakers than primary ranking factors.
 Faster, more efficient pages tend to get crawled and rendered more smoothly, which can indirectly improve indexation and ranking stability.
-CWV won’t get you into an AI Overview on their own, but poor performance can hold you back.

 Look at behavior and SERP alignment.
 High bounce rates, short dwell time, and poor rankings despite strong content often indicate a mismatch between the page’s purpose and the user’s goal.
-Each page should do one specific job, and do it fully.
-If two pages target the same intent, consider consolidating them into one stronger resource.